If you’ve learned your child’s school placed her on academic probation, you may have a lot of questions.

 The first and possibly hardest thing to do when you hear your child is on academic probation is to consider what she is feeling.
 She may be as afraid and upset as you are—or worse.
 Nobody likes to fail, after all.

 Next, focus on letting your student know you’re on his side and want to help him succeed.
 Let him know it’s not the end of the world—you can make a plan and correct course.

 Avoid any temptation to speak directly with the college or university yourself.
 This can undermine your student’s sense that she has control of her own life, which she needs now more than ever.
 Only take direct action if you have discussed it with your student, first.

 Try to explore the different areas of your student’s life at school and look for stressors, bad habits, or health conditions that may have impacted his performance.
 Sometimes students struggle taking breaks.
 After all, it’s hard to cope with the demands of college, a job, social engagements, and smartphone usage.

 Consider, too, the expectations you have for your child or that she has for herself.
 Everyone is different.
 You know from past academic performance what you can realistically expect; help her to recognize what is acceptable and good performance.

 Keep open the possibility of taking a break or even dropping out.
 This is a tough one, but it may be better for your student in the long run compared with continuing down a stressful path of poor performance and failure.
 You can always reapply later and tell the story of how you overcame a tough situation.

-Let NeuroHealth Help Your Child Succeed in School
+Let NeuroHealth Help Your Student Succeed in School

 Your child may need more help than the school can provide.
 In this case, we recommend contacting a mental health provider for ongoing support.

-Let us help your child succeed in school.
-Contact us today to take a step in the right direction.
+Let your student get the help he or she deserves.
+Contact us today so your family can take a step in the right direction.